github/docs/content/github/authenticating-to-github/generating-a-new-gpg-key.md

 ---
 title: Generating a new GPG key
-intro: 'If you don''t have an existing GPG key, you can generate a new GPG key to use for signing commits and tags.'
+intro: 'If you don\'t have an existing GPG key, you can generate a new GPG key to use for signing commits and tags.'
 redirect_from:
   - /articles/generating-a-new-gpg-key
 versions: